TTLabs/EvaporateJS/README.md

 #### Browser Compatibility
 EvaporteJS requires browsers that [support](http://caniuse.com/#feat=fileapi) the JavaScript File API, which includes the `FileReader` object.
 The MD5 Digest support requires that FileReader support the `readAsArrayBuffer` method.
-For details, look at the `supported` property of the `EvaporateJS` object.
+For details, look at the `supported` property of the `Evaporate` object.

 ## Authors